luke-snider/de-casteljau-for-GlyphsApp/README.md

 De Casteljau
 ============

-• Is a live visualisation tool of the De Casteljau curve algorithm to be used in RoboFont.
+• Is a live visualisation tool of the De Casteljau curve algorithm to be used in Glyphs App.
+(Edit Menue -> De Casteljau)

 ![alt text](https://github.com/luke-snider/de-casteljau/blob/master/deCasteljau_screen2.png)